TechSavantis/polisparalela/site/content/thinks/new-website-launched-shirley-clarke-media.md

 Before we started, the bit we we were most concerned about was that the technology would actually work.
 We'd never developed an online video streaming platform before and knew very little about how it would all function for the user subscribers and for ourselves with the behind-the-scenes admin tools.

-*How did you feel about the process Tomango took?*
+*How did you feel about the process Polis Paralela took?*

-Having worked with Tomango before on less ambitious projects, we had a great comfort level that they had the expertise to take us and our ideas through a thorough process of first determining what would be a quality end result and working towards that in a logical way.
+Having worked with Polis Paralela before on less ambitious projects, we had a great comfort level that they had the expertise to take us and our ideas through a thorough process of first determining what would be a quality end result and working towards that in a logical way.

 *Which bit of the project did you find the hardest?*